What is it?

 How are they diagnosed?

 Your physiotherapist is likely to diagnose an acute plantarfascia rupture with palpation (feeling the area), determining the mechanism of injury, and eliminating any other causes for your pain.
-A complete tear may be referred to the hospital for further treatment and investigation.
-You may be given a casting or moon boot.
-Plantar fasciitis may also be referred for further investigations, specifically an ultrasound scan which will reveal the extent of the injury.
-Your therapist will ask questions about your symptoms and how the pain started combined with some basic standing tests and feeling gently around the foot to get a precise diagnosis of the stage and biomechanical cause of tear or tendinosis.
+We may refer a complete tear to the hospital for further treatment and investigation.
+A casting or moon boot may be helpful to offload your foot.
+Your therapist will ask questions about your symptoms and how the pain started.
+They will examine the foot to get a precise diagnosis of the stage and biomechanical cause of tear or tendinosis.

 What can Back in Action do to help?

-It is essential that the exact cause of overload to your plantarfascia needs to be determined so your Back In Action Physiotherapist will take the time to fully assess you from your lower back all the way to your footwear.
-Once a comprehensive assessment has been completed they will, together with you, make a rehabilitation plan and discuss necessary modifications for optimal healing.
+It is essential that the exact cause of overload causing your plantarfascia.
+Your Physiotherapist will take the time to fully assess you from your lower back all the way to your footwear.
+Once they have done a comprehensive assessment they will, together with you, make a rehabilitation plan and discuss necessary modifications for optimal healing.
 We will use mobilisations, massage and other techniques to encourage decrease of the inflammation and pain at the tendon, tendon sheath and surrounding muscles.
-We will work with you to lengthen or strengthen the foot and correct biomechanical faults that may have caused the injury, to get you back to health as soon as possible.
+Your physio will work with you to lengthen or strengthen the foot and correct biomechanical faults that may have caused the injury, to get you back to health as soon as possible.
 We will then integrate this into a functional rehabilitation plan so you can confidently return to sport with a reduced chance of recurrence.